raspy135/Qun-synthesizer/README.md

 - Parameters can be controlled via MIDI CC.
 See the parameter start with GRN.
 - If you don't change any parameters, C4 is the original pitch of the audio.

-A simple setup for granular synth is the following:
+A simple setup to use the granular mode:

 1. Record audio
 2. Adjust parameters in Granular mode